Be it a small, medium-sized or large business, a well-devised sales process is an indispensable part of your organization’s sales force.

-Sales ops also work with sales leaders to select productivity tools, choose methodologies, and also look into employee incentives.
+Sales ops also work with sales leaders to select productivity tools, choose methodologies, and also consider possible employee incentive schemes.

 Let’s say, a company has adopted a new sales platform or a CRM tool.
 Sales ops will set up the sales force automation in this tool by creating accounts and building dashboards for the sales team.